-The Idiots Guide To Project Management
+The Idiot’s Guide To Managing Projects

 Watch the following video and learn how project managers can avoid spending more time, effort or money on a project than they need to…